-Name of the Statute Nature of the Dues Amount involved (Rs. in million) Amount paid under protest (Rs. in million) Financial year to which the amount relates Forum where dispute is pending

-Central Excise 3.64 - 2010-13 High court

-Excise Act, Duty 0.05 - 2011-12 Deputy
+Name of the Statute Nature of the Dues Amount involved (Rs. in million) Amount paid under protest (Rs. in million) Financial year to which the amount relates Forum where dispute is pending Central Excise Excise 3.59 - 2010-11 High court Act, 1944 Duty 0.05 - 2011-12 Deputy Commissioner 3.10 - 2012-17 Commissioner 0.01 - 2013-14 Superintendent Finance Act, Service 232.13 0.79 2006-13 High court 1994 Tax 62.57 - 2015-17 Commissioner Customs Act, 1962 Customs Duty 0.08 0.08 2000-02 Deputy Commissioner Central Goods and Services Tax Act, 2017 Goods and Services Tax 1.80 1.80 2018-19 Joint Commissioner, Commercial Tax (Appeal)

-1944 Commissioner

-14.3 - 2012-2017 Joint

-Commissioner

-0.01 - 2013-14 Superintendent

-Finance Service 253.12 1.52 2006-14 High Court

-Act, 1994 Tax 1.85 - 2014-15 Commissioner

-(Appeals)

-Customs Customs 0.08 0.08 2000-02 Deputy

-Act, 1962 Duty Commissioner

-\ amount as per demand orders including interest and penalty, wherever indicated in the order.
+^{} amount as per demand orders including interest and penalty, wherever indicated in the order.

-- (viii) In our opinion and according the information and explanations given to us, the Company has not defaulted in repayment of dues to banks and financial institutions.
-The Company did not have any loans or borrowings from government and had not issued any debentures during the year. - (ix) According to the information and explanations given to us, no term loan was taken by the Company and has not raised any moneys by way or initial public offer or further public offer (including debt instruments).
+- (viii) In our opinion and according the information and explanations given to us, the Company has not defaulted in repayment of dues to banks.
+The Company did not have any loans or borrowings from financial institutions and government and had not issued any debentures during the year. - (ix) According to the information and explanations given to us, no term loan was taken by the Company and has not raised any moneys by way or initial public offer or further public offer (including debt instruments).
 Accordingly, paragraph 3(ix) of the Order is not applicable to the Company. - (x) Based on our examination of the books of account and according to the information and explanations given to us, no fraud by the Company and no fraud on the Company by its officers or employees has been noticed or reported during the course of our audit.

-(xi) According to the information and explanations given to us, the Company has not paid/provided for any managerial remuneration during the year as mentioned under section 197 read with schedule V of the Company of the Company of the Company of the Company

-Companies Act, 2013.
-Accordingly, paragraph 3(xi) of the Order is not applicable to the Company.

-(xii) According to the information and explanations given to us, the Company is not a nidhi company.
-Accordingly, paragraph 3(xii) of the Order is not applicable.

-(xiii) Based on our examination of the books of account and according to the information and explanations given to us, all transactions with the related parties are in compliance with section 177 and 188 of the Act where applicable and the details have been disclosed in the Ind AS financial statements, as required by the applicable accounting standards.

-(xiv) Based on our examination of the books of account and according to the information and explanations given to us, the Company has not made any preferential allotment or private placement of shares or fully or partly convertible debentures during the year.
-Accordingly, paragraph 3(xiv) of the Order is not applicable.

-(xv) According to the information and explanations given to us, the Company has not entered into any noncash transactions with directors or persons connected with him.
-Accordingly, paragraph 3(xv) of the under section 45-IA of the Reserve Bank of India Act, 1934.

-Order is not applicable.

-(xvi) According to the information and explanations given to us, the Company is not required to be registered
+- (xi) According to the information and explanations given to us, and based on our examination of the records of the Company, the Company has not paid/provided for any managerial remuneration during the year as mentioned under section 197 read with Schedule V of the Companies Act, 2013.
+Accordingly, paragraph 3(xi) of the Order is not applicable to the Company. - (xii) According to the information and explanations given to us, the Company is not a nidhi company.
+Accordingly, paragraph 3(xii) of the Order is not applicable. - (xiii) According to the information and explanations given to us and based on our examination of the books of account, all transactions with the related parties are in compliance with section 188 of the Act where applicable and the details have been disclosed in the financial statements, as required by the applicable accounting standards.
+Further, according to the information and explanations given to us and based on our examination of the records of the company, provisions of section 177 of the Act are not applicable to the Company. - (xiv) Based on our examination of the books of account and according to the information and explanations given to us, the Company has not made any preferential allotment or private placement of shares or fully or partly convertible debentures during the year.
+Accordingly, paragraph 3(xiv) of the Order is not applicable. - (xv) According to the information and explanations given to us, the Company has not entered into any noncash transactions with directors or persons connected with him.
+Accordingly, paragraph 3(xv) of the Order is not applicable. - (xvi) According to the information and explanations given to us, the Company is not required to be registered under section 45-IA of the Reserve Bank of India Act, 1934.